charisseysabel/chysbl-blog/_posts/2017-07-03-up-and-running-with-webpack.markdown

   };
 {% endhighlight %}

 Here, I specified a configuration object containing a template property inside the new HtmlWebpackPlugin instance.
 When I run webpack on the command line, HtmlWebpackPlugin takes the template HTML file and creates a new one in the `dist` folder.
 This new HTML file will contain our bundled assets injected at the end of the `body` tag.
-Pretty cool.

 ## Running Webpack
 There are a couple of ways to run webpack and one of them (and probably the most convenient one) is to add a script in your `package.json` file.
 We don’t really need the `test` key in the scripts object so we can just replace it.

 // package.json
 {% highlight json %}